using direct fill-flash from your on-camera speedlight

 Since I can’t bounce flash off the clouds – although I have seen photographers apparently try that, strangely enough – I accept that straight-on flash is all that I have at my disposal at the time.
 BUT, when working with subjects outside, I will try and position them such that the ambient light is fairly even (or pleasant looking) light on them … and then I use fill-flash to lift the shadow areas.

 So in that case, I am using just a touch of fill-flash, and the flash is barely noticeable.
 Therefore the fact that it is direct flash barely detracts from the overall image.

 I very rarely use a diffuser of any kind when I shoot outside with direct flash (as fill-flash).
 The reason is that we only get softer light by creating a (much) larger light source.
 And plonking on a Stofen on the front of the flash does NOT create a larger light source.
 Similarly, pretty much every light modifier that is attached to the speedlight and used directly, will not create a much larger light source than direct flash.
 It is therefore just a simpler way to use the flash direct – straight-on and without a diffuser – and dial my flash compensation way down to around -2EV or -3EV.

-Here are some examples from recent engagement photo sessions:
+more examples from engagement photo sessions

 1/250th @ f5 @ 500 ISO – manual exposure mode.

 On-camera TTL flash, dialed down to -2EV.

 As you can see, I carefully placed my subjects in open shade and I used un-diffused direct on-camera flash to lift any shadow areas just a touch.
 It does not look like direct flash, because the flash was dialed way down … and the flash exposure rides on top of correct exposure for the available light. ie .. the flash just sweetens the scene a bit.